mourjo/VMScheduling/README.md

 If the SLA is not met then the provider must pay penalties to the client.
 It is then not desirable to have violations to attract customers and maximize the revenues.

 1. Implement a scheduler that ensures there can be no SLA violation (`noViolations` flag).
 Remember the natuve of the hypervisor.
 Your scheduler is effective when you can succesfully simulates all the days, with the `Revenue` class reporting no refundings due to SLA violation.

-2. Justify your approach to solve SLA violations.
 What is the temporal complexity of the algorithm ?

 ### Energy-efficient schedulers